-Well, if such were the Vietnamese intentions, they were not implemented, for we know that the towns were not evacuated; and so much is clear even from Heder, who later on writes that "September brought a new wave of attempts at eviction," with "Vietnamese and Salvation Front cadres and armed forces . . . loading people on trucks for yet another de-urbanization attempt."
-An attempt which again failed, since the towns have continued to grow.
-Either the supposedly ruthless and efficient Vietnamese suddenly lost their will and competence, or Heder's stories contain a large component drawn from the refugee rumor mill.
+If such were the Vietnamese intentions, they were not implemented, for we know that the towns were not evacuated; and so much is clear even from Heder, who later on writes that "September brought a new wave of attempts

-After reading Heder's study, with its attention to derogatory information about the SF regime which I had not heard, I decided to recheck my sources, the bourgeois refugees of KID, about their experiences in 1979-80 (it was already clear from the peasants at Nong Chan that they were not harassed by the authorities and that efforts to keep them away from the border were half-hearted and ineffective).
+After reading Heder's study, with its attention to derogatory information about the Salvation Front regime which I had not heard, I decided to recheck my sources, the bourgeois refugees of Khao I Dang, about their experiences in 1979-80 (it was already clear from the peasants at Nong Chan that they were not harassed by the authorities and that efforts to keep them away from the border were half-hearted and ineffective).

-The points on which specific information was needed were (1) freedom of movement, (2) re-evacuation of towns, and (3) violence against people going toward the border; and I was unable to find any stories among people I met which substantiated Heder's report.
+The points on which specific information was needed were (1) freedom of movement, (2) reevacuation of towns, and (3) violence against people going toward the border; and I was unable to find any stories among people I met which substantiated Heder's report.

-At various times the SF/Vietnamese authorities had attempted to institute passes for travel around the country, but the pass system was either unenforced or the passes were so easy to obtain as to be virtually meaningless.
-It is particularly tendentious to talk of a tightening of travel restrictions just as the Preah Vihear repatriates arrived in Kompong Thom, since there is complete agreement among those people that after their harrowing experiences they were well-received by Vietnamese troops, taken to Kompong Thom, and then given further travel facilities to wherever they wished to go, which for some meant return to Sisophon to wait for the auspicious moment to attempt another border crossing.
-110
+At various times the Salvation Front-Vietnamese authorities had attempted to institute passes for travel around the country, but the pass system was either unenforced or the passes were so easy to obtain as to be virtually meaningless.
+It is particularly tendentious to talk of a tightening of travel restrictions just as the Preah Vihear repatriates arrived in Kompong Thom, since there is complete agreement among those people that after their harrowing experiences they were well received by Vietnamese troops, taken to Kompong Thom, and then given further travel facilities to wherever they wished to go, which for some meant return to Sisophon to wait for the auspicious moment to attempt another border crossing.

-Many of the KID refugees had in 1979 returned to Phnom Penh before coming out to Thailand between May 1979 and mid-1980 when I talked to them, and they all agreed on the ease with which that trip could be made.
+Many of the Khao I Dang refugees had in 1979 returned to Phnom Penh before coming out to Thailand between May 1979 and mid-1980 when I talked to them, and they all agreed on the ease with which that trip could be made.
 Not only in early 1979, when Heder also agrees that there was complete freedom of movement, but even as late as November 1979, as Seng Chen An reported, free transportation was sometimes still provided; and such transportation, as well as passes, when required, were supplied to anyone claiming his trip was in order to effect a family reunion.

 Even when travel was not officially provided, it was easy to go from Phnom Penh to Battambang by daily train (generally free), or on the frequent truck convoys where some payment to the drivers was required; and if such passengers were ever challenged en route, it was sufficient to say they were looking for relatives in one of the northern towns.
-This de facto freedom, whatever regulations may theoretically have been promulgated, was one of the reasons why the magnet effect of KID remained active all through 1980; and the bourgeois refugees who kept leaving PRK employment to flee abroad, in spite of their desire to place the regime in an unfavorable light, rarely complained about physical difficulties in moving once they had decided to flee.
+This de facto freedom, whatever regulations may theoretically have been promulgated, was one of the reasons why the magnet effect of Khao I Dang remained active all through

+1980; and the bourgeois refugees who kept leaving PRK employment to flee abroad, in spite of their desire to place the regime in an unfavorable light, rarely complained about physical difficulties in moving once they had decided to flee.